SylvanLiu/Exchange-Rate-Prediction-based-on-Brexit-Modelling/README.md

 # ExchangeRatePrediction

-This project is proposed for my curiosity in exploring the influence of Brexit on the exchange rate, some parts may not be  completed perfectly.
+This project is proposed for my curiosity in exploring the influence of Brexit on the exchange rate, some parts may not be  highly completed.

 Firstly, it makes a rough prediction only according to the historical data of the exchange rate of GBP to EUR, by reproducing/using a specific Clockwork RNN(Jan Koutník, 2014).